 - Large motor coaches and trailers may find the pull-through sites in the Piney Hill Camping area more suitable.
-This area is located near the pool and above most of the tree line, giving you sweeping views of the fire-damaged park.
+This area is near the pool and above many of the tree lines, giving you sweeping views of Bastrop State Park’s fire-damaged.

-A brutal Texas drought in 2011 resulted in many fires across Texas, one of which raged through Bastrop State Park.
+A brutal Texas drought in 2011 resulted in many fires across the state, one of which raged through Bastrop State Park.

-I didn’t know what to expect during our visit, and was concerned that the scars left by the fire would take away from our experience.
-This was anything but the case; the fire damage actually added another element to our visit that was worth experiencing, and the friendly park staff, well-kept campgrounds, immaculate bathroom facilities (some of the best I’ve seen), large pool, and GREAT hiking trails created memories that will never fade.
+When I booked our stay, I was somewhat concerned that the scars left by the fire would take away from our experience.
+Instead, the fire damage added another element to our visit that was worth experiencing, and the friendly park staff, well-kept campgrounds, immaculate bathroom facilities (some of the best I’ve seen), large pool, and GREAT hiking trails created memories that will never fade.

-One of my favorite features about the park is its HOBBIT LIKE CABINS built the CCC, which are available for rent.
+One of my favorite features about the park is its HOBBIT LIKE CABINS built the CCC (Civilian Conservation Corp), which are available for rent.
+These cabins line the shores of the now empty Bastrop State Park.
 On my next trip, I think I’ll leave my Casita behind so I can experience one.

 Cabin #3.
 I love how this cabin is buried in the ground.

 Photo of Mrs. Padilly at Overlook, created in Waterlogue.

 Long lost water well uncovered by the fires.

 Another nice feature of the park is a very large swimming pool built by the CCC.
 The YMCA manages the pool, and it is worth the small entry fee to cool off after hiking on a hot Texas day.